leslieDLcy/stoexsim/README.md

 - [x] A CLI interface facilitating the use of stochastic finite fault model;
 - [x] Aleatoric uncertainty on the region-specific parameters
+- [x] An easy implementation of generating an ensemble of simulations

 ## how *stochastic* the simulations are ?